all Computer Science classes are year-long & weighted tech electives

 Start with Introduction To Computer Science or AP Computer Science?

 It can be difficult to determine which computer science course you should start with.
 Both courses are weighted classes.
-In general the Introduction to CS class is for students with little or no programming experience that wish to get a broad exposure to various concepts and several languages, whereas the AP CS class is for students that are pretty sure they will continue in Computer Science and have a good idea of what to expect.
+In general the Introduction to CS class is for students with little or no programming experience that wish to get a broad exposure to various concepts and several languages and environments, whereas the AP CS class is for students that are pretty sure they will continue in Computer Science and have a good idea of what to expect.

 Introduction to Computer Science ( overview )